Skip to Content

 The benefits to the infant and family of transitioning to recovery at home are multiple.
 They are in a more developmentally appropriate environment at home, an environment where they can experience greater consistency in care, often with only one or two caregivers.
 This consistency can facilitate improved oral feeding, as the infants receive more stable and familiar interactions away from the more disruptive climate that is inherently part of the NICU and its care operations.

-Directing the program are Arcangela Lattari Balest, MD, assistant professor of Pediatrics and director of the Multidisciplinary Feeding Program within the UPMC Newborn Medicine Program, and John Ibrahim, MD, FAAP, assistant professor of Pediatrics, who is also the chair of the Golden Hour program and director of the POCUS program in the division.
+Directing the program are Arcangela Lattari Balest, MD, assistant professor of Pediatrics and director of the Multidisciplinary Feeding Program within the UPMC Newborn Medicine Program, and John Ibrahim, MD, FAAP, assistant professor of Pediatrics, who is also the director of Quality in the division.

 Early Program Implementation and Successes